CaP-X: A Framework for Benchmarking and Improving Coding Agents for Robot Manipulation: : An Agentic Framework for Robot Control

 Motivated by agentic systems that accumulate reusable tools over time~\cite{wang2023voyager}, \textbf{\sysname{}} introduces an \textit{automatically synthesized, task-agnostic skill library} that persists across trials.
 Rather than requiring the agent to repeatedly re-derive low-level utilities, the library onboards commonly recurring implementation patterns and offloads fragile low-level logic, allowing the coding agent to focus on high-level semantic planning.
 Importantly, unlike fixed human-designed high-level APIs, these skills are \emph{discovered}: they emerge from successful executions and retain the expressivity of low-level interfaces while improving robustness through reuse.

 The library is constructed via an automated synthesis pipeline that can be executed by the agent itself.
-Code outputs from \emph{successful rollouts} in tier S3 are collected, and function definitions are extracted using regular-expression matching.
-An LLM is then queried to perform an analysis over these extracted functions to identify frequently recurring, task-agnostic logic, which is isolated and promoted into reusable skills.
+Specifically, we collect all successful S3-tier rollouts pooled across all 12 models and 7 Robosuite tasks (i.e., the library is not model-specific), extract function definitions via regular-expression matching, and prompt Gemini-3-Pro to identify frequently recurring, task-agnostic logic.
+This yields a compact library of 9 verified, task-agnostic primitives (Appendix~\ref{app:skill_lib}).
 While the current implementation performs a single synthesis pass, the process is inherently \emph{iterative}.
-As additional successful executions are accumulated, the agent can continue to bootstrap, refine, or prune its skill library over time.
-Furthermore, depending on the desired generality, researchers can modulate the filtering leniency to allow for more task-specific behaviors or maintain a strictly task-agnostic core.
+As additional successful executions are accumulated, the agent can continue to update its skill library over time.
 A complete list of the nine synthesized functions currently utilized by \sysname{} is provided in Appendix~\ref{app:skill_lib}.

 \textbf{3.
 Parallel Reasoning:} Results from tiers S2 and S3 indicate that failures often stem from insufficient test-time exploration rather than a lack of capability.
 To address this, \sysname{} employs a parallel reasoning strategy inspired by recent ensemble methods \cite{pan2025learning, jin2025learning, rodionov2025hogwild}.
 At each turn, the system concurrently samples candidate solutions via two configurations: Single-model: 9 queries to one model.
 Multi-model: 3 queries each to GPT-5.2, Claude Opus 4.5, and Gemini-3-Pro.
 To maximize output diversity, we vary sampling temperatures (see Appendix \ref{app:model_ensemble_details}).
 A central coding agent then synthesizes these candidates into a final code snippet.
-This parallel approach is applied to both code generation and the decision-making process for multi-turn continuations.
+This parallel approach is applied to both code generation and to the decision-making process for multi-turn continuations.